wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/retrieve.md

 ## Account Balance

-Each account can store different assets (tokens) in different amounts.
+Each account can store different assets (also called tokens) in different amounts.
 For WAVES, there are four types of balance: regular, effective, available, and generating.
 See the [Account Balance](/en/blockchain/account/account-balance) for more information.

 ### Using Waves Explorer